 - Sour cream: This is one of the secret ingredients in this recipe.
 The acidity in the sour cream adds more moisture and makes them super delicious.

-- MIX.
+- Mix.
 Combine cake mix and pudding mix in large bowl.
 Then add in the chocolate chips (this prevents them from sinking) and stir until combined.
-Next mix in the eggs, canola oil and water.
+Next whisk in the wet ingredients (eggs, canola oil and hot water) with the dry ingredients.
 Then stir in sour cream.

-- FILL.
-Pour the batter into a muffin pan with cupcake liners about 3/4 of the way full.
+- Fill.
+Pour the batter into a 12-cup muffin tin (this recipe will make enough to fill 2 tins) with cupcake liners about 3/4 of the way full.